mrkkrp/markkarpov.com/megaparsec/megaparsec.md

 embed arbitrary data into the `ErrorFancy` type.
 When we do not need any custom data in our parse errors, we parametrize `ErrorFancy` by `Void`.
-Since `Void` is not inhabited by non-bottom values, `ErrorCustom` becomes “cancelled” or if we follow the analogy between algebraic data types and numbers, “multiplied by zero”.
+Since `Void` is not inhabited by non-bottom values, `ErrorCustom` becomes “cancelled out” or, if we follow the analogy between algebraic data types and numbers, “multiplied by zero”.

 In older version of the library, `ParseError`s were returned directly by functions like `parse`, but version 7 delays calculation of line and column for each error, as well as fetching of relevant line on input for displaying in case of an error.
-This is done to be make parsing faster, because all this info is usually useful only when a parser fails.
-Another problem of older versions of the library is that displaying several parse errors at once (admittedly, this is still an example of advanced usage) required re-traversal of input each time to fetch the right line.
+This is done to be make parsing faster, because all this information is usually useful only when a parser fails.
+Another problem of older versions of the library is that displaying several parse errors at once required re-traversal of input each time to fetch the right line.

 The problem is solved with the `ParseErrorBundle` data type: